Research

 What mechanisms underlie the evolution of organismal integration for interspecific mutualims?

-Much of our understanding of coevolution comes from empirical work and theory evaluating how pairs of species reciprocally evolve in response to one another.
+Much of our understanding of coevolution between hosts and symbionts comes from empirical work and theory evaluating how pairs of species reciprocally evolve in response to one another.
 However, these pairwise trajectories are likely altered by the range of interactions experienced within species-rich communities.
 Increasingly, empirical evidence from mutualisms in nature suggest these community-level interactions play an important role.
-New theory also suggests that community level coevolution and the indirect effects species have on one another alter the evolutionary trajectories of pairwise interactions and stabilize communities.
-By pairing experimental evolution with a model system of Saccharomyces cerevisiae strains obligately dependent on one another for amino acid cross-feeding, Dr. Stoy is evaluating the eco-evolutionary consequences of coevolutionary interactions involving multiple partners.
-Specifically, she is testing how pairwise vs. diffuse coevolution alters the evolutionary trajectories of mutualism.
+Using field collections and genomics, we are investigating whether community structure and diffuse coevolution contribute to the maintenance of cooperation between Coreid insects and their Caballeronia symbionts.